Siege of Takatō (1582): Aftermath

 After the fall of Takato Castle on March 2, remaining Takeda garrisons in Shinano Province surrendered without a fight, and Oda Nobutada's army reached eastern border of Takeda home province of Kai.
 At the same time, Tokugawa Ieyasu burst into Kai from Suruga Province on the south, taking Takeda traitor Anayama Genba along as a guide.
-In the meantime, Takeda Katsuyori and his army of 10–15.000 in Shimpu Castle had calculated that Takato Castle would hold for some time, so the swift fall of that mighty fortress in only a day caused massive panic among Takeda supporters.
-Both generals and common soldiers were distracted by the urge to evacuate their families and children as the enemy armies of 40–50.000 invaded Kai from the south and the east, so no plans for defense were made, but entire Takeda army dispersed in panic: no more than 500-600 samurai remained with Takeda Katsuyori in Sinpu.
-So at dawn of the March 3rd (at the Hour of The Rabbit, around 6 a.m) Katsuyori set fire to Sinpu Castle and fled west with his family, leaving great many hostages from noble families of his domain to perish in the flames.
+In the meantime, Takeda Katsuyori and his army of 10–15,000 in Shimpu Castle had calculated that Takato Castle would hold for some time, so the swift fall of that mighty fortress in only a day caused massive panic among Takeda supporters.
+Both generals and common soldiers were distracted by the urge to evacuate their families and children as the enemy armies of 40–50,000 invaded Kai from the south and the east, so no plans for defense were made, but entire Takeda army dispersed in panic: no more than 500-600 samurai remained with Takeda Katsuyori in Sinpu.
+So at dawn of the March 3rd (at the Hour of The Rabbit, around 6 a.m) Katsuyori set fire to Sinpu Castle and fled west with his family, leaving a great many hostages from noble families of his domain to perish in the flames.
 Their party was overtaken and destroyed by Oda forces eight days later, in the battle of Tenmokuzan (March 11, 1582) and Takeda clan had fallen.
-In the meantime, Oda Nobutada occupied old Kai capital of Kofu on March 7, 1582. and had all of Takeda Katsuyori's family, relations and house elders hunted down and executed.
+In the meantime, Oda Nobutada occupied the old Kai capital of Kofu on March 7, 1582. and had all of Takeda Katsuyori's family, relations and house elders hunted down and executed.
 All the remaining samurai of the three provinces of Suruga, Kai and Shinano flocked to Kofu and proclaimed their allegiance to Nobutada, presenting hostages, and the neighboring province of Kozuke surrendered without a fight.